Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

 \subsection{The entanglement negativity between radiation and radiation}

-In this section we consider the entanglement negativity between two adjacent regions of radiation, i.e. the nearby radiation and distant radiation as illustrated in fig.\ref{fig-RR-conn} and fig.\ref{fig-RR-disconn}.
-The nearby part radiation $R_N$ refers to the interval $|MQ| \cup |PN|$ with its four endpoints $M(-T+i\pi,X_1)$, $Q(-T+i\pi,X_0)$, $P(T,X_0)$ and $N(T,X_1)$ in the Rindler coordinates.
-While the distant part $R_D$ refers to $|EM| \cup |NF|$ with its four endpoints $E(-T+i\pi,X_2)$, $M$, $N$ and $F(T,X_2)$.
-Similar to the previous sections, for simplicity we will first do the calculation in Euclidean spacetime.
-The $(\tau',x',z')$ coordinates of the endpoints are shown in fig.\ref{fig-RR-conn}(a) and they can be mapped from the $(T,X)$ coordinates via the following transformations
+In this section we consider the entanglement negativity between two adjacent regions of radiation, i.e. the nearby radiation $R_N$ and distant radiation $R_D$ as illustrated in fig.\ref{fig-RR-conn} and fig.\ref{fig-RR-disconn}.
+The nearby part radiation $R_N$ refers to the interval $MQ \cup PN$ with its four endpoints $M(-T+i\pi,X_1)$, $Q(-T+i\pi,X_0)$, $P(T,X_0)$ and $N(T,X_1)$ in the Rindler coordinates.
+While the distant part $R_D$ refers to $EM \cup NF$ with its four endpoints $E(-T+i\pi,X_2)$, $M$, $N$ and $F(T,X_2)$.
+The $(\tau',x',z')$ coordinates of the endpoints are shown in fig.\ref{fig-RR-conn}(a) and they can be mapped from the $(T,X)$ coordinates via